gavelytics/OpenLegalID/README.md

 With this publicly accessible database both parties can utilize the same unique identifier for a case participant.
 Here are a couple of ways that this could be implemented:

+## Using an OpenLegalID

+Any communication between software applications can reference an OpenLegalID and assuming both parties support them, the specific resource can be returned with no searching or selection.
+It is up to each implementer to connect their resource with the appropriate OpenLegalID.

 ## Usage Scenarios

 ### Legal Data Provider